-A life coach will approach things pragmatically.
+A London life coach will approach things pragmatically.
 Through questions and exercises, they will try to get a good idea of how you see the world.
 From this, they will be able to identify the most effective route to your goal.

 You might feel intimidated by the idea of change and so need to take things slower.
 In this case a life coach might divide goals into smaller bite-sized pieces.
 Other people might be impatient to make changes, so their coach might introduce stronger incentives to help them reach their goals.

 No matter your approach to life, your life coach will tailor sessions to fit you.
 Life coaches can help you with the following and more: